saugattimsina/data-collection-share/README.md

 # data-collection-share
-My attempt to fully automate collection old data using selenium and seleniumwire
+My attempt to fully automate collection of old share market data of nepal using selenium and seleniumwire

 auto fake acccount generation using 10minutesmail.com , auto login

+# which will include scraping of trading view chart.